-Handbell Choir meets for 4 rehearsals before special service [Reformation/Christmas/Easter] at which it plays.
+The Handbell Choir meets seasonally.
 Menís Choir is composed of 15-20 men who meet for three consecutive rehearsals before singing twice during the year.
 For Handbell or Menís Choir contact Barbara Bestul.
 For Sanctuary Choir contact Director Jon Schedler.
 Photos

 Couples and singles volunteer to greet members and visitors as they enter church services.
 Contact member Donald Brink.

 Members volunteer to be trained in the procedure to count the Sunday offerings.
-This is done on Sundays between 10:30 and 11:30 a.m.
-Contact member Emmitt Milton.
+Please contact Emmitt Milton for more information.

 The congregation is blessed to have one primary organist and three assistant organists.
 In addition, pianists are used for choir rehearsals and on Sundays.
 Trumpets, trombones, flutes, violins, tympani, etc. are used for special services.